dart-lang/site-www/src/null-safety/migration-guide.md

 For example, if the first null-safe version is `3.0.0-nullsafety.0`, then the next one is `3.0.0-nullsafety.1`.

+If you have published a stable release (`1.0.0`) along with a prerelease (`2.0.0-nullsafety.0`), you can still publish new versions of the stable release (`1.0.1`) and null-safe release (`2.0.0-nullsafety.1`).
+This allows you to maintain a stable release and null-safe prerelease at the same time.

 Once null safety is available in a stable release of the Dart SDK, we encourage you to publish a stable version of your null-safe package.